perladvent/perldotcom/content/article/_pub_1999_12_p5pdigest_THISWEEK-19991219.md

 ### [`$^H` and `%^H`]{#^H_and_^H}

-StÃ©phane Payrard complained that even though `%^H` is mentioned in `perldiag`, it is not described in `perlvar`.
+Stéphane Payrard complained that even though `%^H` is mentioned in `perldiag`, it is not described in `perlvar`.
 Ilya protested that you cannot get that diagnostic unless you actually use `%^H`, in which case he assumes that you understand the diagnostic.